 Spy films have gotten awfully serious of late, until now that is.

-Starting Colin Firth, Samuel L Jackson, Michael Caine, Mark Strong and Taron Egerton, the film tells the story of Eggsy (Egerton) a young protégé competing to become a member of the elite spy agency, The Kingsman set up by aristocrats to prevent the loss of their heirs, with each member taking the name of one of the Knights of the Round Table, headed up Arthur (Caine).
+Working-class youth Eggsy (Egerton) ends up competing to become a member of The Kingsman, the elite spy agency his late father was once a member.
+Set up by aristocrats to prevent the loss of their heirs, each member takes the name of one of the Knights of the Round Table, headed up by Arthur (Caine).

-After a bodged rescue attempt, one of the Kingsmen is killed and the hunt is on for a replacement spy, with each member given the task of putting forth a candidate, Galahad (Firth) uses this opportunity to make up for the death of a colleague, by choosing his fallen friends delinquent son Eggsy to be his pick to become the latest member of the elite spy agency, The Kingsman set up by aristocrats to prevent the loss of their heirs and prevent bad guys the world over.
+After a bodged rescue attempt, one of the Kingsmen is killed and the hunt is on for a replacement spy, with each member given the task of putting forth a candidate, Galahad (Firth) uses this opportunity to make up for the death of a colleague, by choosing his fallen friend’s delinquent son Eggsy to be his pick to become the latest member of the elite spy agency, The Kingsman set up by aristocrats to prevent the loss of their heirs and prevent bad guys the world over.

-The film takes you back to the golden age of gentleman spy films in the 60’s and 70’s, with Colin Firth the perfect veteran secret agent, clever, witty and stylish, with a collection of one liners that would make even Bond jealous, while Taron Egerton’s Eggsy is the perfect contrast, the promising young protégé who without a positive male influence, has gone off the rails and is in need of something to aim for.
+The film takes you back to the golden age of gentleman spy films in the 60s and 70s, with Colin Firth the perfect veteran secret agent, clever, witty and stylish, with a collection of one-liners that would make even Bond jealous, while Taron Egerton’s Eggsy is the perfect contrast, the promising young protégé who without a positive male influence, has gone off the rails and is in need of something to aim for.

-Somewhat of an added bonus in a genre that never really concentrated on social issues. rather political ones and don’t get me wrong, the film touches on them too, but Kingsman is more My Fair Lady than Skyfall, but still includes all the staples of a great spy film, with entertaining action scenes, including an extended bloodbath in an American church filled with homophobes and bigots to the tune of Free Bird by Lynrd Skynyrd or a finally that means you will no longer be able to hear Give It Up by KC and The Sunshine Band without seeing exploding heads and fighting on the beaches of Rio.
+Somewhat of an added bonus in a genre that never really concentrated on social issues.
+Rather political ones and don’t get me wrong, the film touches on them too, but Kingsman is more My Fair Lady than Skyfall, but still includes all the staples of a great spy film, with entertaining action scenes, including an extended bloodbath in an American church filled with homophobes and bigots to the tune of Free Bird by Lynyrd Skynyrd or a finally that means you will no longer be able to hear Give It Up by KC and the Sunshine Band without seeing exploding heads and fighting on the beaches of Rio.

-Along with the help of his trusted sidekick Gazelle (Sofia Boutella), Samuel L Jackson makes up the second staple of every good action spy film, playing Richmond Valentine, the megalomaniac internet millionaire, whose plans to provoke population of earth into killing each other in the hope of saving the planet and an interesting and sometimes funny lead villain, something that is sometimes lacking in the first film of a series, think Star Trec, Iron Man and Casino Royal.
+Along with the help of his trusted sidekick Gazelle (Sofia Boutella), Samuel L. Jackson makes up the second staple of every good action spy film, playing Richmond Valentine, the megalomaniac internet millionaire, whose plans to provoke population of earth into killing each other in the hope of saving the planet and an interesting and sometimes funny lead villain, something that is sometimes lacking in the first film of a series, think Star Trek, Iron Man and Casino Royal.